opensovereigncloud/docs/docs/iaas/architecture/providers/brokers.md

 ![Brokers](/brokers.png)

-Brokers are useful in scenarios where I want to run IronCore not in a single cluster but rather have a federated environment.
+Brokers are useful in scenarios where IronCore should not run in a single cluster but rather have a federated environment.
 For example, in a federated environment, every hypervisor node in a compute cluster would announce it's `MachinePool` inside the compute cluster.
 A `MachinePoollet`/`MachineBroker` in this compute cluster could now announce a logical `MachinePool` "one level up" as a logical compute pool in e.g. an availability zone cluster.
 The broker concept